Who We Are

 Susan is passionate about dialogue and in creating new spaces for people to learn and collaborate on topics they care about.
 Susan is a federal public servant based at the Treasury Board of Canada Secretariat.
 She has had the privilege of hosting radio programs on CKCU FM in Ottawa since 1999.
 She has worked with Community Mediation Ottawa and the Canadian Institute for Conflict Resolution to help people and groups strengthen their capacity to talk through and learn from their differences.
 In 2014, she co-founded Ottawa (de)tours, a social enterprise with a mandate to help people explore and discuss all things Ottawa.

-Anjali Ramburn, board member
+Riyaz Basi, board member

-Anjali Ramburn, board member
+Riyaz Basi, board member

 Sharif Virani, board member